Web Design

 10. What is their timeline?

-11. Do they provide more than one design sample for you to choose from?
+11. Do they provide more than one design sample for you?

 12. Are the designer and the programmer different people?
 Does the design firm have a specialized team?